rafatavares03/chronometer/README.md

 <h1 align="center">Chronometer</h1>
-<p align="center">This is a chronometer website made wit pure HTML, CSS and JavaScript</p>
+<p align="center">This is a chronometer website made with pure HTML, CSS and JavaScript</p>

 Summary
 ===========